kubi2021/plugin.video.mubi/README.md

 - Fetching the 30 MUBI Films Of The Day, including the metadata
 - (Tested on MacOS only) open the movie in your external browser to player
+- Fetching all playable Mubi movies in Kodi

 What doesn't work (yet):

-- Fetching all playable Mubi movies in Kodi
+- listing the movies in the Kodi movies library
 - Playing the movie within Kodi (DRM issues to solve)